ajwdewit/pcse/doc/reference_guide.rst

 Usually SimulationObjects have one or more parameters which should be defined as a subclass of the `ParamTemplate` class.
 Although parameters can be specified as part of the SimulationObject definition directly, subclassing them from `ParamTemplate` has a few advantages.
-First of all parameters must be initialized and a missing parameter will lead to an exception being raised with a clear message.
-Second parameters are initialized as read-only attributes which cannot be changed during the simulation.
+First of all, parameters must be initialized and a missing parameter will lead to an exception being raised with a clear message.
+Secondly, parameters are initialized as read-only attributes which cannot be changed during the simulation.
 So occasionally overwriting a parameter value is impossible this way.